And so it begins: The 'Diet'.

 And so, this brought me to The Famous Florida Fitness Aylmer 'Diet'.
-I tried to avoid this (trust me, I did) because it seemed impossible for me to even apply it to my daily life.
-I remember being introduced to it in my meeting with SuperFit and saying "There's NO WAY in hell I could follow a diet like that!"
+I tried to avoid this (trust me, I did) because it seemed impossible for me to even apply it into my daily life.
+I remember being introduced to it in my meeting with SuperFit and saying "There's NO WAY in hell I could ever follow a diet like that!"
 But, I needed to do something...I needed to 'Diet'...for real.
 Believe me, this wasn't something I welcomed with great enthusiasm.

 There was a lot of:

 "Ugh!
 Really?!
 Are you sure I can't have that?
 Why?
 Do I have to start NOW?!
 No Candy?!
 This Sucks!
-Did I say this Sucks?!"
+Did I say this sucks?!"

-In all honesty, it's not bad at all, it's just the fact that I never paid attention to what I was putting into my body and I wasn't exactly interested in breaking up with my favorite foods, we had been together for so long (I would later learn I could still enjoy these foods, moderately - IF I continued exercising).
+In all honesty, it's not bad at all, it's just the fact that I never paid attention to what I was putting into my body and I wasn't exactly interested in breaking up with my favorite foods, we had been together for so long (I would later learn I could still enjoy these foods, in moderation - IF I continued exercising).
 I thought this was an interesting concept: